-Chris is the CEO & Co-Founder of what3words – a global address system which names every 3m square in the world with a unique 3-word address.
+Chris is the CEO & Co-Founder of what3words – a global address system that names every 3m square in the world with a unique 3-word address.
 Some of their backers include Intel, Mercedes (Daimler), Sony, Deutsche Bahn, SAIC Motor Corp, Aramex, Horizons Ventures, & Alpine Electronics.
 Daimler acquired a 10 percent stake in the London startup last year and built it into the navigation systems of its newest A-Class and B-Class cars and Sprinter commercial vehicles.

 Chris worked in the music business for 10 years, booking bands and managing production for events around the globe.
 He was constantly frustrated with suppliers not finding site entrances, and bands not finding their way from the hotel to their gigs.
 Chris tried distributing addresses and GPS coordinates for years but both failed him on numerous occasions.
 He was certain there was a better way: what3words was born.